Welcome to St Mary's Guarlford, England

-When the parish of Guarlford was formed, out of Madresfield, in 1866 St Mary’s became its parish church with its own Rector and Parochial Church Council (PCC).
+When the parish of Guarlford was formed, out of Great Malvern and Madresfield, in 1866, St Mary’s became its parish church with its own Rector and Parochial Church Council (PCC).
 Details of the new parish were published in the London Gazette on 13th November 1866.

 In 1981 the three ecclesiastical parishes of Guarlford, Madresfield and Newland were linked and put under the care of one priest in charge.

 In 1999 the three parishes were united to form a single parish with one PCC and two parish churches - St Mary’s, Guarlford and St Mary’s, Madresfield.
 At the same time this new parish was linked with the parish of Powick to form the 'Benefice of Powick and Guarlford and Madresfield with Newland' all under the care of one priest.

 The parish of Powick includes Callow End and has its own PCC.
 The ancient church of St Peter’s at Powick is the parish church, and St James at Callow End is a Chapel of Ease.